fenago/learn-java-12-programming/lab_guide/Lab_8.md

 completed successfully and discussed the difference between parallel and concurrent processing.

-In the next chapter, we will provide readers with a deeper understanding of JVM, its structure and processes, and we\'ll discuss in detail the garbage collection process that keeps memory from being overflown.
-By the end of the chapter, the readers will know what constitutes Java application execution, Java processes inside JVM, garbage collection, and how JVM works in general.
+In the next lab, we will provide readers with a deeper understanding of JVM, its structure and processes, and we\'ll discuss in detail the garbage collection process that keeps memory from being overflown.
+By the end of the lab, the readers will know what constitutes Java application execution, Java processes inside JVM, garbage collection, and how JVM works in general.